Plastic Surgery vs. Cosmetic Surgery: What’s The Difference?

 First and foremost, it is important to understand the difference between what constitutes “cosmetic surgery” and what is considered “plastic surgery.”

-Plastic Surgery: Procedures meant to correct or reconstruct concerns stemming from illness, accidents, or birth disorders (e.g. burn repair, breast reconstruction surgery, congenital defect repair).
-In fact, the American Society of Plastic Surgeons was called the American Society of Plastic and Reconstructive Surgeons until 1999, when it elected to change the name to clarify that plastic surgeons and reconstructive surgeons are one in the same.
+- Plastic Surgery: Procedures meant to correct or reconstruct concerns stemming from illness, accidents, or birth disorders (e.g. burn repair, breast reconstruction surgery, congenital defect repair).
+In fact, the American Society of Plastic Surgeons (ASPS) was called the American Society of Plastic and Reconstructive Surgeons until 1999, when it elected to change the name to clarify that plastic surgeons and reconstructive surgeons are one and the same.

 Cosmetic Surgeon vs. Plastic Surgeon